Effective schools operate on a time schedule, but over the years I’ve come to know that effective homeschools operate on a rhythm, not a schedule.

 Instead, it is flexible order.
 Without a rhythm, our homeschool is chaos.
 But with our homeschool rhythm, I can keep everyone working to their potential.
 To make our school day flow more smoothly, I carefully build a rhythm into our school day schedule.
 Knowing what to expect makes for a lot less fussing from the kids.
 This means spacing out the breaks, alternating harder subjects with easier ones and group subjects with individual subjects.
 I also incorporate motivation right into the day.

-We start with a group subject, in our case memory work, grammar, and then spelling.
-This helps us all begin the day together at the same time and means the first subject of the day is interactive and interesting without too much demanded of the student.
+While we’re all together, we have a group subject, in our case memory work, grammar, and then spelling.
+We also have our writer’s workshop mini lesson.
+Our lesson is interactive and interesting without too much demanded of the kids.
 It’s a nice way to break into the day.
-But it’s also academic and tells them we’re really learning today and demanding things will be expected to do hard things, but they also know they are capable, and they know Mom is there and available to help and answer questions.
+But it’s also academic and tells them we’re really learning today.
+They know they will be expected to do hard things, but they also know they are capable, and they know Mom is there and available to help and answer questions.

 Next Is A Tough Subject

 The real key to this phase of the day though is the built in reward.
-The kids have one hour scheduled to complete their assignment for the day, and the faster they get it done, the more time they have for a little break.
+The kids have to complete their assignment for the day, and the faster they get it done, the more time they have for a little break.
 If we are working on an assignment that takes longer than a day, I just watch for kids who are working hard and have done enough, then tap them on the shoulder and whisper that they have earned their break.
 They take a little break to go play outside or go to another room to play with Legos.
-This not only gives a reward that costs me nothing, but it also gives me time to work more intimately with the one or two who are struggling.
+This reward costs me nothing, and it also gives me time to work more intimately with the one or two who are struggling.

 Now For Math